UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_20.md

 **Lower Bound**: `name` is located at position 0.
 **Upper Bound**:`fat` is located at position 5.

+So the code we have to use to do this is the following:

 ``` python
 cereal.iloc[2:6, 0:6]
 ```